nekitdev/entrypoint/README.md

 ### pip

-Installing with `pip` is quite simple:
+Installing the library with `pip` is quite simple:

 ```console
 $ pip install entrypoint